 What is Spiritual Direction?

-This may sound new to many of you, but it has been around for a long time.
+It may sound new to many of you, but it has been around for a long time.
 It is actually an ancient Christian practice.
-It is also referred to as spiritual friendship, soul friendship, spiritual companionship.
+Today, it is also referred to as spiritual friendship, holy friendship, soul friendship, or spiritual companionship.

 By participating in spiritual direction you have the opportunity to move closer to God, hear God for yourself, and to experience His presence and thereby live in a new level of peace and joy.
-In spiritual direction you can see the spiritual dimension of the difficulties of your life.
-Spiritual direction is often done in conjunction with therapy (counseling, Christian counseling, marriage counseling, psychotherapy, etc.).
+Spiritual direction is often done in conjunction with therapy, and holds to the same confidentiality as therapy.

 “The director’s role is one of coming alongside, rather than dictating a program.
 The relationship thus shares some features with the Celtic ideal of a soul friend or anamchara” (Armstrong & Gertz, Christianity Today, April 1, 2003)